Nurzarina/MyFullStackProjects/README.md

 Use of mapping to get data from API(JSON format) and display those data on webpage using list.
 Web development tools: React, CSS, Bootstrap.

+2. mini_hackathon
+A mini hackathon done in a group of 5.
+Our group did a task manager where user can enter their tasks and set them to three priorities.
+The tasks will be displayed to the user after button is clicked and then user can mark them as 'Complete' or delete them using buttons.
+The code also include dynamic data fetching from OpenWeatherMap.
+Web development tools: React, CSS, Bootstrap.

 ExpressJS:

 1. GetData1